 Lunch line in front of the kitchen window.
 One day I placed my student ID on my tray, and breakfast dropped from $10 to $4.

 Half of the student cafeteria indoor eating area.

-Interior of the school’s restaurant.
-We took our initial written placement exams in here.
+I never ate in the school’s restaurant, preferring the student cafeteria.
+But I was introduced to the restaurant on the first day when we took our initial written placement exams in here.
 For the oral ones, we went out to the patio.

 Under the red awning.
 The restaurant’s outdoor seating along Kastanienallee.